hsk-kr/network-checker/README.md

 - MongoDB

-_If you have a docker, you can simply create an instance with this command_
+_If you have docker, you can simply create an instance with this command_

 ```bash
 docker run --name some-mongo -p 27017:27017 -d mongo:latest